AriYJ/Code2seqObfuscated/README.md

 All project assignments (proposal, revised proposal, first progress report, second progress report, demo slides) can be found in the 'milestone assignments' folder

 # Code, Scripts, Configurations, etc.
 Below is a list of scripts we have created/edited for the project.
-They can be find in the
+They can be found in the
 + Edited path to point to obfuscated data: preprocess.sh (code2seq, preprocessing data)
 + Edited path to point to preprocessed data: train.sh (code2seq, model training)
 + Configured hyperparameters: config.py (code2seq, model training)